Religion in Tibet: Christianity

 In 1877, the Protestant James Cameron from the China Inland Mission walked from Chongqing to Batang in Garzê Tibetan Autonomous Prefecture, Sichuan province, and "brought the Gospel to the Tibetan people."

 During the 1905 Tibetan Rebellion Tibetan Buddhist monks attacked, tortured and murdered French Catholic missionaries including Fr.
 André Soulié and massacred ethnic Tibetan Catholics, including both recent converts and those whose ancestors converted to Catholicism.

-In 1949, after driving him from his parish in Yerkalo, Tibetan Buddhist monks ambushed and murdered Fr.
+In 1949, after driving him from his parish in Yerkalo, Tibetan Buddhist monks from the Karma Gon Monastery ambushed and murdered Fr.
 Maurice Tornay C.R.S.A., who was travelling in disguise to Lhasa to appeal directly to the Dalai Lama for religious toleration to be granted to Tibetan Christians.
 Pope John Paul II beatified Fr.
 Tornay as a martyr for the Catholic faith on May 16, 1993.

-Despite both militant state atheism and severe religious persecution that has followed since the Annexation of Tibet by the People's Republic of China, Christianity still has followers among ethnic Tibetans.

-As far as Roman Catholicism is concerned, Tibet officially belongs to the Roman Catholic Diocese of Kangding, which has been without a Bishop since 1962.
+As far as Roman Catholicism is concerned, Tibet officially belongs to the Diocese of Kangding, which has been without a Bishop since 1962.
 Meanwhile, in the Tibetan Autonomous Region, both the Government-controlled Chinese Patriotic Catholic Association and the pro-Vatican Underground Church have a presence, although statistics for the latter are understandably hard to come by.

-With regard to Protestantism, both the Government controlled Three-Self Patriotic Movement and the independent House Church Movement also have a presence in Tibet.
-But as with Underground Catholics, accurate statistics regarding the numbers of House Church Protestants is very hard to come by.
+With regard to Protestantism, both the Caesaropapism Three-Self Patriotic Movement and the independent House Church Movement also have a presence in Tibet, mostly in Lhasa.